 - One child inherits the family home, even though the home was promised to another child.

 Also, the newly remarried individual should consider updating his or her will so it reinforces the beneficiary designations and plans for other assets, including property and family heirlooms.
+The will should also be updated to reflect the correct fiduciaries.

 Who should be your trustee?